ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 the DSCP field value from the tunneled traffic to the outer IP header.
 IP proxying endpoints MUST NOT coalesce multiple inner packets into the same outer packet unless they have the same DSCP marking or an equivalent traffic class.
-Note: If the client or IP proxy can copy or needs to translate the DSCP value depends if the tunnel ingress and egress are in the same differentiated service domain or different ones.
+Note that the ability to translate DSCP values is dependent on the tunnel ingress and egress belonging to the same differentiated service domain or not.

 # Security Considerations